vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 message MsgUpdateBucketInfo {
   option (cosmos.msg.v1.signer) = "operator";

-  // operator is the account address of the operator string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // operator defines the account address of the operator string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];

-  // bucket_name is the name of bucket which you'll update string bucket_name = 2;
+  // bucket_name defines the name of bucket which you'll update string bucket_name = 2;

-  // read_quota is the traffic quota that you read from primary sp ReadQuota read_quota = 3;
+  // charged_read_quota defines the traffic quota that you read from primary sp
+  // if read_quota is nil, it means don't change the read_quota common.UInt64Value charged_read_quota = 3;

-  // payment_address is the account address of the payment account string payment_address = 4 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // payment_address defines the account address of the payment account
+  // if payment_address is empty, it means don't change the payment_address string payment_address = 4 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // visibility means the bucket is private or public. if private, only bucket owner or grantee can read it,
+  // otherwise every greenfield user can read it.
+  VisibilityType visibility = 5;
 }
 ```